cheattheweb/hugo_website/content/contact.md

 # Contact Us

-We are here to assist you!
+We are here to assist you.
 Whether you have questions about our courses, want to enroll, or need guidance, feel free to reach out.

 **Location:**
 Sheikh Market (opposite), 2nd Floor, Kaptai Road, Nazumia Hat, Hathazari, Chattogram.